jskillingsbenson/cleaning_data/CodeBook.md

 - A 561-feature vector with time and frequency domain variables.
 - Its activity label.
 - An identifier of the subject who carried out the experiment.

+the r code takes this data and creates multiple frames. then it puts all of those together into one. then we clean it up so the labels are better. then we subset just two data points (std and mean) and look at those on their own.

+lastly, the means/std averages are extracted to a new file.